 Travelling with your pet

-Learn about the area you are travelling to – the potential parasites and common risks e.g. if you are heading east remember to watch out for paralysis ticks.
+Learn about the area you are travelling to – the potential parasites and common risks e.g. E.CANIS Tick Bourne Disease in the Kimberley or if you are heading east remember to watch out for paralysis ticks.

 Make sure you pets vaccines are up to date